 Organic Ginger Paste

-Mitoku’s ginger paste is made with high-quality Japanese ginger root.
-It is 90% ginger root with a touch of lemon juice and sea salt.
-Its aroma and flavor are so intense that it tastes almost as delicious as fresh ginger.
-No preservatives or colorings are used.
-This handy paste is easy to blend in soups, noodles and marinades, as well as in desserts and drinks.
+Mitoku’s ginger paste is made with 90% high-quality Japanese ginger root plus a touch of lemon juice and sea salt.
+The vibrant flavor and aroma will make you swear you are eating fresh ginger.
+This handy paste does not contain any preservatives or colorings, and is easy to blend in soups, noodles, marinades, and even desserts and drinks.

 Organic Japanese Spice Blends

-Combining various spices unique to Japanese cuisine, Mitoku’s organic blends transform dishes with pleasant twists.
-Every item in this range is made using simple arrangements of spices, without any additives.
-The chacteristic flavors of the Japanese red chili pepper taka no tsume (hawk claw chili) and Japanese yuzu create an exquisite balance of heat and sweetness.
-Experience the intense flavors of these Japanese spices by adding them to your favorite dishes.
+Combining various spices unique to Japan, Mitoku’s organic blends transform dishes with exciting twists.
+Each item in our range is made using simple arrangements of spices, without any additives.
+The characteristic flavors of the Japanese red chili pepper taka no tsume (hawk claw chii) combined with Japanese yuzu, or peppery kale with spicy organic wasabi, blend to form stimulating new flavor combinations.
+Enjoy the intense flavors of these Japanese spices by adding them to your favorite dishes.

 The uses of wasabi are, however, not limited to traditional Japanese cuisine.
 Wasabi can be combined with soy sauce or olive oil and used to add zest to everything from dips to dressings, vinaigrettes, and mayonnaise.
 It can also be used to give an extra kick to stir-fries.
 Another option is to combine wasabi with other ingredients as a marinade for tofu, tempeh, or vegetables.
 There are a wealth of wasabi possibilities, so we recommend trying out different things and experimenting.

-To prepare wasabi powder, use two parts lukewarm water and one part powder and mix to a paste.
-Cover the paste and let it sit for 5~10 minutes to allow the flavor to heighten.
+To prepare Mitoku Wasabi Powder, use two parts lukewarm water and one part powder and mix to a paste.
+Cover the paste and let it sit for 5-10 minutes to allow the flavor to heighten.
 5g makes about two to three servings.
-When mixed in this way, powder made using authentic wasabi will form a dull greenish-gray paste, whereas wasabi powder adulterated with artificial colorings will be bright green.
 This condiment packs a hefty punch, so it is best used sparingly.
 Make a fresh batch for each use.